-Initial Estimate 30 June 2014 Estimate 30 June 2014 Actual Variance (months) Date Platform accepted by Crown Ship 1 March 2017 Ship 1 August 2017 N/A N/A Ship 2 February 2018 Ship 2 August 2018 Commence operational test and evaluation May 2017 August 2017 N/A N/A Finish operational test and evaluation February 2018 September 2018 N/A N/A Achieve initial operating capability May 2017 September 2017 N/A N/A Establish directed level capability July 2018 September 2018 N/A N/A Explanation N/A
+Initial Estimate 30 June 2015 Estimate 30 June 2015 Actual Variance (months) Date Platform accepted by Crown Ship 1 March 2017 Ship 2 February 2018 Ship 1 November 2017 Ship 2 November 2018 N/A N/A Commence operational test and evaluation May 2017 December 2017 N/A N/A Finish operational test and evaluation February 2018 March 2019 N/A N/A Achieve initial operating capability May 2017 January 2018 N/A N/A Establish directed level capability TBC TBC 15 N/A N/A Explanation The initial schedule estimates were at the time of submitting the Project Implementation Business Case.
+At the time of contract award, the above dates eg. Platform Acceptance of August 2017 and 2018 'firmed up' in as much as they could be prior to completion of the preliminary design.
+These dates remain under review and will not be confirmed until the detail design and installation Contract Change Proposals have been agreed.